theonlyway/openlifter/README.md

 > Simple software for running a local powerlifting competition.

+## Development Chat

+Project development is discussed in the [OpenPowerlifting Zulip Chat](https://openpl.zulipchat.com/), in the channel `#coding/openlifter`.
+Everyone is welcome to join.

 ## Software Stack

 OpenLifter is a single-page webapp built with TypeScript, React, Redux, and Bootstrap.
 Help is welcome!